 The therapist does not hold the cure-for-all but acts as a trusted partner in the journey of growth.
 Sometimes dedicating time beyond the typical therapy and coaching hour to additional resources can allow the learning or insights to cement.

 Here is a list of self-help resources that are accessible and may compliment your progress.

 Like most things in life, none of them is perfect, and all come with their limitations.
 Please discern with your instinct what would likely be relevant or helpful to your particular situation or personality.

-For the books, clicking on the titles or the images should take you to the Amazon page.
+For the books and the recommended products, clicking on the titles or the images should take you to the Amazon page.